fryguybob/STM-Commentary/GHCSTMNotes.md

     To solve this problem, when a branch on a nested transaction is aborted the access set of the nested transaction is merged as a read set into the parent `TRec`.
-Specifically if the `TVar` is in *any* `TRec` up the chain of nested transactions it can be ignored, otherwise it is entered as a new entry (retaining just the read) in the parent `TRec`.
+Specifically if the `TVar` is in *any* `TRec` up the chain of nested transactions it must be ignored, otherwise it is entered as a new entry (retaining just the read) in the parent `TRec`.

     (See again [trac:#7493] and [source:rts/STM.c] `merge_read_into`)

--   **Exceptions** --
+-   **Exceptions** -- The only change needed here each `CATCH_RETRY_FRAME` on the stack represents a nested transaction.
+As the stack is searched for a handler, at each encountered `CATCH_RETRY_FRAME` the nested transaction is aborted.
+When the `ATOMICALLY_FRAME` is encountered we then know that there is no nested transaction.

+    (See [source:rts/Exception.cmm] `stg_raisezh`)

 (See [source:rts/PrimOps.cmm] `stg_retryzh` and `stg_catch_retry_frame`)

 ## Invariants

+We will start this section with an overview of some of the details then review with notes on the changes from the choice case.

+### Details

-As a transaction is executing it can collect a queue of dynamically checked invariants.
+As a transaction is executing it can collect dynamically checked data invariants.
 These invariants are transactions that are never committed, but if they raise an exception when executed successfully that exception will propagate out of the atomic frame.

 `check#`

-:   Primitive operation that adds an invariant (transaction to run) to the queue
+:   Primitive operation that adds an invariant (transaction to run) to the
-    of the current `TRec` by calling `stmAddInvariantToCheck`.
+    queue of the current `TRec` by calling `stmAddInvariantToCheck`.

 `checkInv :: STM a -> STM ()`